npeshekncsu/st558-project2/Readme.md

 ![](README_files/figure-gfm/unnamed-chunk-35-1.png)<!-- -->

+According to the graph above, Florida has the highest median value for `aqius` and the largest standard deviation among the other selected states.

-## 1.5 Summary
+# 5 Summary

-At this project we created functions to query **IQAir APIs** to retrieve data quality and weather metrics per country, state and city.
-Due to free account limitations, small samples were derived for several countries across the globe and several states across the United States.
-For both data frames EDA was conducted.
-The EDA showed that:
+In this project, functions were created to interact with the **IQAir APIs**.
+These functions allow us to retrieve data on air quality and weather metrics for countries, states, and cities.
+Due to limitations on free account, small samples were obtained for several countries worldwide and several states within the United States.
+For both data sets, exploratory data analysis was conducted, revealing the following

-- there are negative linear correlation between wind speed and air quality
+insights:

-- air quality is better when humidity level is high
+- air quality tends to decrease with rising humidity
-- air quality is decreasing when atmospheric pressure is increasing.
+- air quality tends to decrease with rising temperatures
+- `Florida` has the poorest air quality among the selected states, while `China` exhibits the worst air quality among the selected countries.

+**IQAir APIs** are more suitable to retrieve granular information per city.
+In order to retrieve large sample of the data, many API calls should be done.